syncfusion-content/asp.netmvc-docs/aspnetmvc/Autocomplete/Behavior-Settings.md

 {% endhighlight %}

-The following images are the outputs for AutoComplete when EnableDistinct is set to “True” and “False”.
+The following images are the outputs for AutoComplete when EnableDistinct is set to “true” and “false”.

 ![](Behavior-Settings_images/Behavior-Settings_img4.png)